RThoman/Hello-World/README.md

 # Hello-World
-First Repository for Learning Purposes
+This is a First Repository for Learning Purposes.
+I am adding an additional sentence to Hello-World readme to explore editing.